tiagofrepereira2012/antispoofing.utils/README.rst

 Problems
 --------

-In case of problems, please contact any of the authors of the paper.
+In case of problems, please contact tiagofrepereira@gmail.com or ivana.chingovska@idiap.ch.